This small site, tucked away in the parish of Orphir, has a rich Norse history.

 The church was in use until the 1750s before being partly demolished.
 You can still get a sense of its size and shape now.

-As well as the obvious history here, including the Orkneyinga Saga Centre, there is an excellent walk along the coast accessed through the cemetery.
+As well as the obvious history here, including the Orkneyinga Saga Centre, there is a walk along the coast accessed through the cemetery.
 Follow the route along the shore of Scapa Flow before returning to the car park via the Gyre Road.